 This is the fourth course in a series of Indoor Cycling courses.
 Emphasis is placed on advanced cycling techniques, advanced interval training, advanced power cycling and advanced workload training.
 Advanced principles of physiology are explored including how to train within a workload and why.

 This class is designed for students interested in aerobic fitness improvement through advanced indoor cycling as well as Exercise Science or related majors.
-(FT) AA/AS; CSU.
+(FT) AA/AS; CSU; UC, or UC Transfer Limitations see a Counselor or reference ASSIST.org.